Long’s Yellow Tomato Soup

-It starts with roasting the veggies and is meant to be a warm soup, and we eat it that way.
-One of my twists on Michael’s recipe, however, is to serve this warm soup gazpacho-style, accompanied by bowls of optional toppings like chopped avocado, crumbled bacon, lump crabmeat, or goat cheese.
-We’ve also enjoyed it with diced chicken.
-The soup is delicious on its own; the extras simply make it a heartier, stand-alone meal.
-Great with a piece of crusty bread.
+The soup is meant to be a warm soup, and we eat it that way.
+One of my twists on Michael’s recipe, however, is to serve the warm soup gazpacho-style, accompanied by bowls of optional toppings like chopped avocado, crumbled bacon, lump crabmeat, or goat cheese.

 After the recipe, Michael detailed his summer adventures with his boys, then 5 and 8, from piano and drum lessons, science camps and plenty of pool time.
 They had just finished reading Roald Dahl’s “The BFG” and “Matilda” was next, plus they were eagerly awaiting the first eggs from their backyard chickens.
 Best of all, he described the giant millipede and red spotted newt down they spotted at Tucquan Glen, and a five-foot rat snake over at Lake Grubb.